Ronald dela Rosa: Impeachment of Sara Duterte

-Dela Rosa has supported Vice President Sara Duterte in regards to the impeachment proceedings against her.
+Dela Rosa supported Vice President Sara Duterte in regards to the first impeachment proceedings against her.
 In May 2025, Dela Rosa projected that there are enough senators in the upcoming 20th Congress to acquit Duterte.

 He filed a motion to have the proceedings dismissed before the Senators took oath as judges in an impeachment trial court on June 10, 2025.
 The impeachment complaint was remanded back to the House of Representatives instead after Alan Peter Cayetano amended the motion.
 This move was tagged as a victory by Dela Rosa and is "effectively a dismissal".

 On June 14, Dela Rosa posted a deepfake AI-generated video showing two students testifying that the impeachment process was selective and politically motivated.
 When informed it was an AI video, Dela Rosa maintained that the video creator had a point.

+ICC warrant, disappearance, and attempted arrest

+CCTV footage of the Senate showing Dela Rosa being chased by NBI agents inside the Senate premises.

+Interior secretary Jonvic Remulla claimed on November 8, 2025, that he had received an "unofficial" warrant of arrest for Ronald dela Rosa from the International Criminal Court.
+On November 10, Dela Rosa was noted to be absent from the Senate, with rumors circulating that he had gone into hiding.
+He would not return to the Senate for six months.
+According to Dela Rosa, he spent that time studying the Bible and travelling around the country while remaining out of public view.
+Civil society group Wag Kang KuCorrupt filed a complaint before the Senate ethic committee over dela Rosa's absence from the Senate.

+On February 13, 2026, the ICC included dela Rosa among eight indirect co-perpetrators in the crimes against humanity case against president Duterte during the Philippine drug war.

+On May 9, 2026, numerous media outlets claimed the ICC had formally issued dela Rosa's arrest warrant and its representatives are already in the Philippines.
+However, ICC Spokesperson Oriane Maillet said those claims were false and that no public arrest warrants have been issued in relations to the Philippines.

+On May 11, 2026, Dela Rosa resurfaced in the Senate to vote for the removal of Tito Sotto as Senate President, and the installation of Alan Peter Cayetano as Sotto's replacement.
+Former Senator Antonio Trillanes and agents of the National Bureau of Investigation (NBI) also came to the Senate to implement an alleged ICC warrant against dela Rosa.
+His camp then sought a temporary restraining order (TRO) from the Philippine Supreme Court to prevent his arrest, arguing that there was no "valid" judicial warrant issued.
+The ICC later confirmed the warrant, which was issued confidentially by the Pre-Trial Chamber I on November 6, 2025.